oclif/oclif.github.io/docs/base_class.md

 title: Command Base Class
 ---

-Use inheritance to share functionality between common commands:
+Use inheritance to share functionality between common commands.
+Here is an example of a command base class that has some common shared flags and a log method that can be shared among many commands.

+For large CLIs with multiple plugins, it's useful to put this base class into its own npm package to be shared.

 ```js
 // src/base.ts